ThirteenAG/PCSX2PluginInjector/readme.md

  - Under **Settings** -> **Advanced**, toggle **Enable 128 MB RAM**.
  - Scroll down below and under **Settings** -> **Advanced** -> **PINE Settings**, toggle **Enable**, and make sure to have **slot** with value **28011**.
  - Copy **.elf** plugins to **PLUGINS** directory, e.g. **[GTAVCS.PCSX2.WidescreenFix.elf](https://thirteenag.github.io/wfp#gtavcs)**.
- - Not all plugins are compatible, and not all features are available, due to PCSX2 limitations: unthrottle is not available, loading plugins for games with multiple elf executables is not available (e.g. Splinter Cell Double Agent).
+ - Not all plugins may be compatible, and not all features are available(e.g. unthrottle).
+Use Fork version for full compatibility.

 ## Limitations